aliOzanDemirel/playground-examples/simple-stream-combiner/README.md

 make combiner # in another shell
 ```

-* Using library `jackson-dataformat-xml`, noticed later that this is not allowed
-* Stream combiner handles an unnecessary case when single producer emit same timestamp consecutively, which is not a
-  possible case by contract
-* Would be very useful to have test suite to run both components and assert functionality with a predictable data
-* There are some unit tests that do not cover socket connectivity, these tests can be improved upon to cover more

 #### producer

-* Multiple producers can be run with virtual threads in the same java process
+* Producer tasks are started as virtual threads, multiple can be run in the same java process (for simplicity)
 * There can be only single consumer of a single xml data producer, data is sent to only one consumer
-* Starts a new stream if an existing consumer disconnects
 * There is no backpressure handling for the consumers which the data is being pushed to
+* Checks to see if consumer client is already disconnected from producer socket
+    * Waits for another consumer to start a new stream if an existing consumer disconnects
 * Every line corresponds to single xml data, there cannot be xml data indented with multiple lines
     * Ignored capital letter in xml format example 'timeStamp'

 #### combiner

+* Consumer tasks are started as virtual threads
 * Does not retry to connect to configured producer, simply fails startup if producer is not running
 * Timeouts if producer did not send any message for some configurable amount of time
-* There is no buffer per consumer with configurable limits, data is immediately pushed to merging buffer
-* Concurrent access to merging buffer is simply handled by a single mutex for adding to buffer
+* Concurrent access to merging buffer is synchronized by a single mutex for all operations
+* Xml records will be dropped in cases:
-* Merging buffer is unbounded for simplicity
+    * If merging buffer capacity is exceeded (limit is configurable)
-* Consumer tasks are started as virtual threads
+    * If received data could not be deserialized as expected